The heteroclinic connection problem for general double-well potentials: Further inhomogeneous problems

-with $j$ a sufficiently large integer that is to be determined so that (\ref{eqstrict}) holds, which in particular will imply that $u_L$ is a classical solution to Suppose, to the contrary, that there exists a sequence of $L_j\to \infty$ such that (\ref{eqstrict}) with $L=L_j$ is violated at some $x\leq -L_j$ (the other case is completely analogous).
-Then, by the analogous property to (\ref{eqclaim})-(\ref{eqclaim2}), denoting $u_{L_j}$ by $u_j$, we would have that
+with $j$ a sufficiently large integer that is to be determined so that (\ref{eqstrict}) holds, which in particular will imply that $u_L$ is a classical solution to Suppose, to the contrary, that there exists a sequence of $L_j\to \infty$ such that (\ref{eqstrict}) with $L=L_j$ is violated at some $x_j\leq -L_j$ (the other case is completely analogous).
+Then, similarly to (\ref{eqknow}), denoting $u_{L_j}$ by $u_j$, we would have that